What Is The Prime Factorization For 16

 Scientific Foundations

 The concept of prime factorization is rooted in the Fundamental Theorem of Arithmetic.
 This theorem states that every integer greater than 1 can be represented uniquely as a product of prime numbers, up to the order of the factors.
 This theorem underscores the importance of prime numbers as the basic building blocks of all other integers.
-It provides a solid mathematical basis for understanding the structure and properties of numbers.
+But it provides a solid mathematical basis for understanding the structure and properties of numbers.
 Prime factorization is not just a mathematical curiosity; it is a foundational principle that underpins much of number theory and cryptography.

 History and Evolution